DataScience-ArtificialIntelligence/AIML_Spark/README.md

 ## Usage

 For Training Please refer to the notebooks. <br>
-For inference from the model use ```python inference.py```
+For inference from the model use ```python inference.py message```
-Note: Please Write the model name to finetune in the repository

 ## Methodology

 For detailed information on the methodology used in this project, please refer to the [Report]().

 ## Results

 Our fine-tuned Llama 2 model excelled in understanding diverse Devanagari languages, achieving a commendable BLEU score.
-While ChatGPT boasts a higher BLEU score for Hindi, our model’s versatility extends to Sanskrit and other Devanagari languages.
+While ChatGPT boasts a higher BLEU score for Hindi, our model’s versatility extends to Sanskrit and other Devanagari languages, while being fine-tuned on a significantly lesser amount of resources.
 | Model             | BLEU Score |
 |-------------------|------------|
 | Baseline Llama 2  | 5.20       |